What Is Conversation Intelligence Software?

 The right conversation intelligence platform fits your team's workflow, captures the channels that matter, and delivers insights where managers and reps already work.
 Start by mapping your coaching and deal-inspection goals to platform capabilities, then validate integration depth with your CRM and conferencing stack during trials.

-Match CI to Your Sales Motion
+Match Conversation Intelligence to Your Sales Motion

 Different sales motions demand different conversation intelligence capabilities.
 Outbound-heavy teams need real-time guidance and sequence integration.
 Enterprise sales organizations prioritize deal inspection and forecast accuracy.